History of the British farthing: Early issues (1714–1775)

 The British farthing is a continuation of the farthing series begun in silver under the English king Henry III in the 13th century.

-It was first struck in copper in the early 17th century under James I of England.
-The right to make the coin was granted by a lifetime royal patent, first to Lord John Harington of Exton (minted briefly from 1613 to his death in 1614) and then later to Ludovic Stewart, Duke of Lennox (minted from 1614 until his death in 1624).
-Britannia first appeared on the coin in 1672, under Charles II.
+Private individuals issued base metal farthing tokens as change in the 16th century, and in 1613, James I granted John Harington, 1st Baron Harington of Exton, a monopoly to manufacture royal farthing tokens in copper bearing the king's name.
+In 1672, Charles II authorised the mint to produce the first copper farthing coins, and Britannia appeared on the coin for the first time.

-Issuance of farthings had not been necessary during most of the reign of Queen Anne (1701–1714) due to a surplus of English farthings, which continued in circulation.
+Issuance of farthings had not been necessary during most of the reign of Queen Anne (1701–1714) because of a surplus of English farthings, which continued in circulation.
 But beginning in 1713, there was a shortage of copper coin (the halfpenny and farthing).
 The Royal Mint planned to issue farthings in 1714, but this was thwarted by the death of the Queen that year.
 The 1714 farthing, weighing 4.8–5.8 grams and of 21–22 millimetres diameter, is deemed a pattern.
 It contained about a farthing's worth of copper, as Sir Isaac Newton was Master of the Mint, and he believed coins should contain their value in metal.
 Some Anne farthings escaped into circulation, and there was a persistent and incorrect legend that they were of immensely high value.
 Britannia is said to bear the likeness of Queen Anne, and according to the numismatic writer Kerry Rodgers, "it was at this point that the blending of the female personification of Britain with the image of the reigning Queen takes firm hold."
 Newton had strong views about the quality of the coinage, and the Anne farthing displays advances, such as greater consistency in striking, over that of William III.